 Brian has represented individuals, small business, states, and Fortune 100 companies in a broad range of litigation.
 Brian focuses on nursing home abuse and neglect cases, serious personal injury cases, qui tam cases and complex litigation.

-After working in San Francisco as an engineer for one of the world’s largest oil companies, he attended the University of Virginia School of Law in 2007.
+Brian has been practicing law since 2007, and he joined Hare Wynn in 2011 after working at one of the largest law firms in the southeast.
+Brian graduated from Auburn University summa cum laude with a degree in civil engineering and spent time in San Francisco working for one of the world’s largest oil companies.
+However, he soon decided to attend law school and graduated from the University of Virginia School of Law in 2007.
 Prior to entering private practice, Brian served as a judicial law clerk to the Honorable William H. Pryor Jr. on the United States Court of Appeals for the Eleventh Circuit.